 This means:

-• If the AI is below 80% confident, it pauses and asks for your approval
+- If the AI is below 80% confident, it pauses and asks for your review

-What approval looks like: When a step needs approval, you'll get a mobile notification.
-Tap it, review the AI's proposed action and reasoning, then swipe to approve or reject.
-Takes about 5 seconds.
+What review looks like: When a step needs review, you'll get a mobile notification.
+Tap it, review the AI's proposed action and reasoning, then swipe right to approve or left to reject.
+Each review takes about 5 seconds.
+You could also click into the card to suggest edits.

 Step 4: Test and Iterate